StochasticBiology/hypertraps-simple/README.md

 (NB) note that "before" and "after" states here are identical, indicating an absence of any transition.
 Such observations are not used by HyperTraPS-DT (but are used in continuous-time HyperTraPS).

-The data file input to HyperTraPS contains these transitions arranged in pairs of rows, so that each odd-numbered row contains a "before" state and the subsequent even-number row contains the corresponding "after" state.
+The data file input to HyperTraPS has two options:

+_Unlabelled_ -- contains these transitions arranged in pairs of rows, so that each odd-numbered row contains a "before" state and the subsequent even-number row contains the corresponding "after" state.
 Presence/absence markers are separated by spaces.
 So our first example would be
 ```
 0 0 0 0 0 0 0
 1 0 0 1 0 1 0